jlund4/CleaningProj/README.md

 CleaningProj
 ============

-This is the getting and cleaning data project for coursera Here is the data I used: activity_labels - assigns a number to the six activities being measured subject_test - Gives the subject identifier for those who were in the test group
+This is the getting and cleaning data project for coursera.
+Here is the data I used:
+activity_labels - assigns a number to the six activities being measured subject_test - Gives the subject identifier for those who were in the test group